TX Guide

 Semester-start survival tips

 Book DPS before move-in weekend if possible.
-Offices near UT Austin, Texas A&M, UH, and UTD see predictable surges.
-Bring originals plus photocopies, arrive with forms pre-filled online, and treat the international student office checklist as a supplement to—not a replacement for—official DPS publications.
+Offices near UT Austin, Texas A&M, UH, and UTD see predictable surges in August and January.
+Bring originals plus photocopies, arrive with forms pre-filled online, and treat the international student office checklist as a supplement to — not a replacement for — official DPS publications.

 Related guides